QuickBooks Blog

 PTO payout: What is it and how does it work?

 While not always required, paid time off (PTO) is a benefit that can be instrumental in attracting and retaining employees.
-In fact, our PTO survey found that 29% of people would turn down a job immediately if they weren’t offered any PTO.
+Many employees consider PTO a key factor when evaluating job opportunities and overall compensation packages.

 Our guide covers everything you need to know about PTO payout, so you can ensure your business is staying compliant with PTO payout laws and managing unused employee time off effectively.